gethomepage/homepage/docs/installation/docker.md

 ### Running as non-root

 By default, the Homepage container runs as root.
-Homepage also supports running your container as non-root via the standard `PUID` and `PGID` environment variables.
+Homepage also supports running your container as non-root via the common `PUID` and `PGID` environment variables.
 When using these variables, make sure that any volumes mounted in to the container have the correct ownership and permissions set.

 _Using the docker socket directly is not the recommended method of integration and requires either running homepage as root or that the user be part of the docker group_